-- \$25,000 if you are single, head of household, or qualifying widow(er), - \$25,000 if you are married filing separately and lived apart from your spouse for all of 2003, - \$32,000 if you are married filing jointly, or - \$-0- if you are married filing separately and lived with your spouse at any time during 2003.
+- \$25,000 if you are single, head of household, or qualifying widow(er), - \$25,000 if you are married filing separately and lived apart from your spouse for all of 2005, - \$32,000 if you are married filing jointly, or - \$-0- if you are married filing separately and lived with your spouse at any time during 2005.

 Worksheet.

 You can use the following worksheet to figure the amount of income to compare with your base amount.
 This is a quick way to check whether some of your benefits may be taxable.

-Write in the amount from box 5 of all your Forms SSA-1099 and RRB-1099.
-Include the full amount of any lump-sum benefit payments received in 2003, for 2003 and earlier years.
-(If you received more than one form, combine the amounts from box 5 and write in the total.) e.
-If the amount on line A is zero or less, stop here; e of your benefits are taxable this year. Α. B. Enter one-half of the amount on line A B. C. Add your taxable pensions, wages, interest, dividends, and other taxable income and write in the total C. D. Write in any tax-exempt interest income (such as interest on municipal bonds) plus any exclusions from income (listed earlier) D. E. Add lines B, C, and D and write in the total E.
+Note Enter the amount from box 5 of all your Forms SSA-1099 and RRB-1099.
+Include the full amount of any lump-sum benefit payments received in 2005, for 2005 and earlier years.
+(If you received more than one form, combine the amounts from box 5 and enter the total.) Α. B. Enter one-half of the amount on line A $\ldots\ldots$ B. C. Enter your taxable pensions, wages, interest, dividends, and other taxable income C. D. Enter any tax-exempt interest income (such as interest on municipal bonds) plus any exclusions from income (listed earlier) D.

+Add lines B. C. and D

 Note.
 Compare the amount on line E to your base amount for your filing status.
 If the amount on line E equals or is less than the base amount for your filing status, none of your benefits are taxable this year.
 If the amount on line E is more than your base amount, some of your benefits may be taxable.
-You then need to complete Worksheet 1, shown later.
+You need to complete Worksheet 1, shown later.

 Example.
-You and your spouse (both over 65) are filing a joint return for 2003 and you both received social security benefits during the year.
-In January 2004, you received a Form SSA-1099 showing net benefits of \$7,500 in box 5.
+You and your spouse (both over 65) are filing a joint return for 2005 and you both received social security benefits during the year.
+In January 2006, you received a Form SSA-1099 showing net benefits of \$7,500 in box 5.
 Your spouse received a Form SSA-1099 showing net benefits of \$3,500 in box 5.
 You also received a taxable pension of \$19,000 and interest income of \$500.
 You did not have any tax-exempt interest income.
-Your benefits are not taxable for 2003 because your income, as figured in the following worksheet, is not more than your base amount (\$32,000) for married filing jointly.
+Your benefits are not taxable for 2005 because your income, as figured in the following worksheet, is not more than your base amount (\$32,000) for married filing jointly.

-Even though none of your benefits are taxable, you must file a return for 2003 because your taxable gross income (\$19,500) exceeds the minimum filing requirement amount for your filing status.
+Even though none of your benefits are taxable, you must file a return for 2005 because your taxable gross income (\$19,500) exceeds the minimum filing requirement amount for your filing status.

-Write in the amount from box 5 of all your Forms SSA-1099 and RRB-1099.
-Include the full amount of any lump-sum benefit payments received in 2003, for 2003 and earlier years.
-(If you received more than one form, combine the amounts from box 5 and write in the total.) e.
-If the amount on line A is zero or less, stop here; e of your benefits are taxable this year.
-A. \$11,000 o or your worronto are taxawie and your В. Enter one-half of the amount on line A B. 5,500 C. Add your taxable pensions, wages, interest, dividends, and other taxable income and write in the total C. 19,500 D. Write in any tax-exempt interest income (such as interest on municipal bonds) plus any exclusions from income (listed earlier) D. -0- , E. Add lines B, C, and D and write in the total E. \$25,000
+Enter the amount from box 5 of all your Forms SSA-1099 and RRB-1099.
+Include the full amount of any lump-sum benefit payments received in 2005, for 2005 and earlier years.
+(If you received more than one form, combine the amounts from box 5 and enter the total.) Α. \$11,000 B. Enter one-half of the amount on line A B. 5,500 C. Enter your taxable pensions, wages, interest, dividends, and other taxable income C. 19,500 D. Enter any tax-exempt interest income (such as interest on municipal bonds) plus any exclusions D 0 from income (listed earlier) D. E. Add lines B, C, and D E. \$25,000

 Note.
 Compare the amount on line E to your base amount for your filing status.
 If the amount on line E equals or is less than the base amount for your filing status, none of your benefits are taxable this year.
 If the amount on line E is more than your base amount, some of your benefits may be taxable.
-You then need to complete Worksheet 1, shown later.
+You need to complete Worksheet 1, shown later.